ellieeadington/sei66-project01/readme.md

 ### Pop Up:
 > I now want to include a pop up that tells the user the status of the round, and gives them on option to click a button to continue.
 After that, I will then update the word arrays, so that each difficulty level has it's own array of words to choose from, based on certain conditions.
 There are other conditions I need to check for too, such as when the last round has been played, and then decide what happens when the game is over.

-> Created two popups, one for when the user looses and one for when they win.
+> Created two popups, one for when the user loses and one for when they win.
 Set z index to -1;

 > when round ends, included switching z index to 1 for the respective popUps depending on outcome of game.
 > created an event listener for the popup so when the user clicks continue, the popup dissapears.